A traditional Bangladeshi potter shaping clay on a spinning wheel, surrounded by freshly made earthen pots during the Brass and Pottery Tour.

 Dhaka

-Brass & Pottery Day Tour - Lost Arts of Dhamrai & Savar (Hands-On Experience)
+Immersive Brass & Pottery Village Tour - Lost Arts Hands-On Experience Day

 💡 Pro Tip: Perfect for travellers seeking authentic cultural encounters beyond city sightseeing — real village workshops and honest conversations with the people who keep Bangladesh’s craft traditions alive.

-• Walk through Kakran Pottery Village & meet artisans preserving hand-thrown pottery.
+• Walk through Kakran Pottery Village & meet artisans preserving centuries-old hand-thrown pottery traditions.

-• Try your hand at pottery on a Traditional Wheel (photo-friendly, optional).
+• Try your hand at pottery on a Traditional Wheel, a fun, photo-friendly experience guided by local craftsmen.

-• Visit a Brass Workshop in Dhamrai and watch artisans pour molten metal into moulds.
+• Visit a Brass Workshop in Dhamrai & watch artisans pour molten metal into moulds using an ancient method.

-• Take a scenic 30-minute Boat Ride on a rural river to approach the village.
+• Take a scenic 30-minute Boat Ride on a rural river approaching the village the way locals have for generations.

-• Shop Fair-Priced Souvenirs directly from artisans, with no middlemen.
+• Shop Fair-Priced Souvenirs directly from artisans, supporting local families with no middlemen involved.

-• Pay respects at the National Martyrs’ Memorial in Savar.
+• Pay respects at the National Martyrs’ Memorial in Savar, a tribute to those who sacrificed their lives in 1971.

-• Morning – Boat ride → Kakran Pottery Village Visit & Hands-on Experience
+• Morning – Boat Ride → Pottery Village Visit & Hands-on Experience

 • Afternoon – Dhamrai Brass Workshop → Lost-Wax Bronze Casting

-• Late Afternoon – National Martyrs’ Memorial, Savar
+• Late Afternoon – Visit National Martyrs’ Memorial, Savar

 ➕ Optional Add-Ons

-🛍️ Handicraft Collection Stop: Browse enormous crafts from Aarong—the best handicrafts store.
+🛍️ Handicraft Collection Stop: Browse enormous crafts from Aarong—the best handicrafts store in Bangladesh.

-🎨 Pottery Painting Mini Workshop: Decorate your clay creation with guidance from a local potter.
+🎨 Pottery Painting Workshop: Decorate your clay creation under the guidance of a potter using local techniques.

-🔔 Brass Casting Photography Session: Photograph molten brass, hammering, and artisan techniques.
+🔔 Brass Casting Photography: Photograph molten brass, hammering, and intricate traditional artisan techniques.

 1. 08:00 – Hotel Pick-Up & Drive to Nayarhat